 Through your studies, you'll learn to employ analytical methods and modes of inquiry similar to those used in other disciplines – language, literary criticism, mathematics and psychology.

 Music history and literature offers an outstanding foundation for graduate school.
 It can be studied as a single major or companion field of study for a double major.
-It also can be added as a music emphasis to any Conservatory major.

 Student success is a top priority.
 Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Music programs.